SheepNine/SnesGame/ClientAPI.md

 E6 | 18 | 1333.33 | 1.12%
 F6 | 17 | 1411.76 | 1.06%
 F♯6 | 16 | 1500.00 | 1.35%

+## Controllers

+The SNES game runtime abstracts physical input devices to a unified 'logical' controller abstraction.
+This controller has the same layout as an SNES controller: a D-pad, L and R shoulder buttons, select, start, and four buttons labelled X, A, B and Y (clockwise from the top).

+Each button on the logical controller can be in one of two states: in (being held down), or out (not being held down).
+If the button is currently in, but was out on the last update call, it is 'pressed' in addition to being in; similarly, if the button is currently out, but was in on the last update call, it is 'released' in addition to being out.

+The state of each logical button is captured just before the call to the update lifecycle method.
+As a reasult, if the player manages to press and release the controller button between two update calls, the runtime will not register any change to the logical controller.

+## Recording and Playback

+TBD